dbos-inc/dbos-demo-apps/e-commerce/README.md

 ```

 This code in `webCheckout` also explains the `await ctxt.setEvent(checkout_url_topic, null);` calls in the failure paths of `paymentWorkflow`.
-The HTTP handler function that called `paymentWorkflow` is blocked until it receives the `checkout_url_topic` event.
+The HTTP handler function that called `paymentWorkflow` is blocked waiting for payment session to be created.
-So we need to send a `null` event on workflow failure so that the user can be notified about the payment status.
+If the payment session doesn't get created, `paymentWorkflow` sends a null value for the `checkout_url_topic` event to unblock the HTTP handler function.

 Note that even though the `webCheckout` function will complete and return after receiving the event, the `paymentWorkflow` is still running.
 It is waiting on a `checkout_complete_topic` message before continuing.